-BTS: Students should have core preparation in subjects relevant to their graduate department but do not need to have fulfilled their entire graduate course requirement.
-Some programs (e.g., Biological and Biomedical Sciences (BBS), Neuroscience and MIT Biology) base their PQE exams on the dissertation research; students in these programs will generally take the exam within six months of joining a thesis lab.
+Students should have core preparation in subjects relevant to their graduate department but do not need to have fulfilled their entire graduate course requirements.
+Some programs (e.g., Biological and Biomedical Sciences [BBS], Neuroscience and MIT Biology) base their PQE exams on the dissertation research; students in these programs will generally take the exam within six months of joining a thesis lab.
 Students are encouraged to complete the PQE by the end of MD-PhD program year III.

 Responsible Conduct in Research:

-MD-PhD students in both tracks and irrespective of funding support are required to receive instruction in general areas of medical ethics and the responsible conduct and publication of scientific research.
-Courses such as the one offered by DMS (Medical Sciences 300: Conduct of Science) meet this requirement.
-If a student’s graduate program does not offer such a course, the student should notify the MD-PhD Program office and enrollment in the DMS course will be arranged.
+MD-PhD students irrespective of funding support are required to receive instruction in general areas of medical ethics and the responsible conduct and publication of scientific research.
+Courses such as the one offered by DMS (Medical Sciences 300: Conduct of Science) or by HSPH (HPM548) meet this requirement.
+Most graduate programs also require such a course.
+The MD-PhD Program office annually completes a thorough review of the students and reaches out, as needed, to ensure compliance.
+Students in graduate programs that do not have this requirement will be enrolled in the DMS course or its equivalent.

 Dissertation research and/or coursework